Ryangwaite/AWS-SAA-C02-Course/README.md

 - **Task definitions** store the resources used by the task.
   - It also stores the **task role**, an IAM role that allows the task access to other AWS resources.

-> Task roles are the best practice way for giving containers within ECS permissions to access AWS products and services.
+> Task roles are the best practice way of giving containers within ECS permissions to access AWS products and services.

 - Task does not scale on its own and it is not highly available.